 The Charlotte-Mecklenburg Board of Education voted to appoint Deputy Superintendent Ann Blakeney Clark superintendent of Charlotte-Mecklenburg Schools at its Jan.
 27, 2015 meeting.
 Clark will serve as superintendent through June 2017.

-Clark brings a deep institutional knowledge to her role as deputy superintendent of Charlotte-Mecklenburg Schools.
+Clark brings a deep institutional knowledge to her role as superintendent of Charlotte-Mecklenburg Schools.
 She has held a variety of teaching and administrative positions in CMS since joining the district in 1983 as a teacher of behaviorally and emotionally handicapped children at Devonshire Elementary.

 Clark’s extensive education background includes time at elementary, middle and high schools.
 She most recently served as chief academic officer, overseeing the district’s curriculum, professional development, classroom instruction and learning communities.

 After five years in the classroom, she moved into administration when she was named an assistant principal at Montclaire Elementary in 1987.
 A year later, she was named principal at Shamrock Gardens Elementary, where she was principal for two years before moving to Alexander Graham Middle for six years.